 Pink-eyed terminators and limbless chickens are a distraction

-Beyond the apocalyptic alarmism of Boris Johnson's UN speech on the challenges of technology, there were some pertinent points.
+Beyond the shock factor, Boris Johnson's UN speech on the challenges of technology made some pertinent points.
 Our Technical Team Lead, Brad Stacey, separates truth from fiction, and suggests a more balanced view of the future of AI.

-The Prime Minister’s dread-filled speech at The UN was delivered like some bizarre Etonian stand-up set, but there’s an interesting lesson to be learned.
+The Prime Minister’s speech at The UN raised more than a few eyebrows, but there’s an interesting lesson to be learned.

 Change is happening